Skip to main content

 Rehabilitation Plan

-We create a tailored recovery programme built around goals that matter to your parent — for example, managing stairs independently, getting back to making meals, or returning to a hobby they enjoy.
+We create a tailored recovery programme built around goals that matter to the patient — for example, managing stairs independently, getting back to making meals, or returning to a hobby they enjoy.
 We agree session frequency based on needs and budget.

 4